AMI-system/species_classifier/README.md

 *For setting up the config file* The total families, genuses, and species are spit out at the end of `02_calculate_taxa_statistics.py` so you can use this info to fill in the config lines 5-7.

-Or using the jupyter notebook `pytorch_model.ipynb`.
-This is mostly for debugging purposes